metasyn/nim-flaschen-taschen/README.md

 # Todo

+- [x] implement a CLI interface for sending simple patterns
 - [ ] implement a way of sending a particular image via the CLI (such as:)
     - [ ] png
     - [ ] jpg